JordanEmme/blog/content/posts/the-psone-texture-wobble/index.md

 ## Conclusion

-So now you should have an idea of what went wrong with texturing on the Playstation 1 and what is (partially) responsible for the janky wobble of the surrounding world and objects as the camera pans through.
+It is really fascinating to me how hardware limitations, dictated by the technologies and costs of the time, led designers and engineers to make such trade-offs.
+They, arguably, made the game look worse at the time, but through the console achieving cult status, the screen space affine interpolation of textures became a distinct look that we now find endearing.

-Hopefully this can come of use to anyone who wishes to do a project such as a game or animations which emulate that look.
-One can write a software renderer from scratch with that in mind or use some shader trickery to obtain a similar effect with hardware acceleration (through reverting the perspective projection by multiplying by the weights essentially).
+So much so in fact that, should you want to create a game or an animation which emulates that look, you now know one piece of the puzzle.
+You could, like me, write a software renderer which suits your need, or, if you wanted to go the GPU accelerated way use some shader trickery to achieve the same effect.
+You essentially need to revert the perspective projection by multiplying by the weights.

-Ultimately, I don't know much about the development history of the Playstation, but I do find it somewhat strange that a console which was heavily marketed (and used) as being mostly for 3D, would be equipped with hardware lacking such capabilities (not to mention the lack of a z-buffer and floating points!).
-I would love to know more about the reasons that led to having to make such sacrifices (so if anyone knows, feel free to contact me about it).
+And should you want to push it even further: this was not the only notable sacrifice that the Playstation engineers had to make in the name of cost and performance optimisation.
+As mentioned earlier, the hardware lacked a z-buffer (as was usual at the time as far as I know), as well as... floating points!

+So, on top of the *wobble*, the computations had to be made with fixed points which did not allow for sub-pixel precision, which explains the *jitter* of Playstation games too.
+It also makes me wonder whether the lack of precision would have made a perspective correct interpolation not doable or not look better enough to justify the computational cost.

+Now, I'll go play Crash Bandicoot again, admire the jitter and wobble, and get sad once more at the realisation that my reflexes really are not what they used to be.